Monthly Forecast

 Additional information:

-- In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific rose slightly and became near normal on the whole in December 2025.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are expected to be normal to below-normal for the rest of January 2026.
-With the region warming up gradually, the sea surface temperatures of the region are forecast to remain near normal for the rest of this winter and spring 2026.
+- In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific continued to rise.
+Sea surface temperatures of the region became above normal in April 2026.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the warming in the central and eastern equatorial Pacific is expected to continue.
+The situation is forecast to develop into an El Niño event during summer or autumn and persist at least until the end of this year or early next year, reaching moderate intensity or above, and the probability of a strong El Niño event is gradually rising.

-- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of February 2026 in Hong Kong is expected to be normal to above-normal, and the chance of normal to below-normal rainfall in the month will be higher.
+- Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of June 2026 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be higher.

 Note: